drush1980/apihub-oas-version-curation/README.md

 1. Clone this repo
 2. In the Google Cloud Console, go to the [Application Integration](https://console.cloud.google.com/integrations) page
 3. Create a new integration by clicking the `Create Integration` button
-    - Enter the name `apihub-oas-version-curation` on the `Create Integration` screen.
+    - Enter the name `apihub-oas-version-curation` on the `Create Integration` screen
-    - Select a region for the integration from the list of supported regions.
+    - Select a region for the integration from the list of supported regions
-    - Click `Create`.
+    - Click `Create`

-    This opens the integration in the integration designer.
+    This opens the integration in the integration designer
-4. In the integration designer, click the three dots in the upper right corner and then select `Upload Integration`.
+4. In the integration designer, click the three dots in the upper right corner and then select `Upload Integration`
 5. In the file browser dialog, select the `apihub-oas-version-curation.json` file from this repo, and then click Open.
-A new version of the integration is created using the uploaded file.
+A new version of the integration is created using the uploaded file
-6. In the integration designer, click the `Publish` button to deploy the integration.
+6. In the integration designer, click the `Publish` button to deploy the integration

 ## Apigee API hub Setup